Skip to content

 Important information

-• Anyone who wants to be naturalized in Germany must commit to the values of a free society.
+• Anyone who wants to be naturalised in Germany must commit to the values of a free society.
 This particularly includes the dignity and equality of all people.
 Anyone who does not share these values or even acts contrary to them is not allowed to become a German citizen.

 The following sentence is therefore expressly included in the Nationality Act: “Anti-Semitic, racist or other inhumanely motivated actions are incompatible with the human dignity guarantee of the Basic Law for the Federal Republic of Germany and violate the free democratic basic order within the meaning of this law.”
 Such actions preclude naturalisation.